Texas Roadhouse CEO dies by suicide while battling ‘unbearable’ post-covid-19 symptoms, family says

 Born on Sept.
 25, 1955 in Missouri, Taylor was raised in Louisville, where his mother worked for a boutique and his father was employed by General Electric, the New York Times reported.
 A gifted distance runner, Taylor won a track scholarship to the University of North Carolina before striking out in the restaurant business.

-For years, he spitballed plans for chains and failed spectacularly to win over investors, he told the Courier-Journal in 2003.
+For years, he failed spectacularly to win over investors with his ideas, he told the Courier-Journal in 2003.
 He once pretended to have a Christmas present delivery to see the founder of Rally’s and sprinted after NBA star Larry Bird in an airport to pitch them on plans, which both rejected.

 “I think you have a better, more open mind when you fail,” he told the newspaper.
 “Too much success in the beginning makes you fall a lot harder later on when things don’t go so well.”